 - Employee Costs: Companies can give employees the ability to see their projected monthly contributions for benefits.
 This may include the amount the employee will pay for various levels of health insurance premiums or dental insurance, for example.

-- Contribution Percentage: Create a list of contributions that the company will make for employee benefits, so employees can see their remaining responsibility.
-Contributions the companies may make include a portion of health insurance premiums, a portion of dental insurance premiums, and 401(k) retirement account matching percentages.
+- Contribution Percentage: Create a list of contributions that the company will make for employee benefits so employees can see their remaining responsibility.
+Companies may make contributions include a portion of health insurance premiums, a portion of dental insurance premiums, and 401(k) retirement account matching percentages.

 - Effective Dates of Coverage: New hires need to understand when their employee benefits kick in, whether that’s immediately upon hiring, after a 30-day waiting period, or after another waiting period.